warren-bank/Android-WebCast/README.md

         * otherwise:
           - on Android, in _ExoPlayer_
             * all HTTP requests include the referer url
-* `ExoAirPlayerSenderActivity` is started when a video URL is watched in the [ExoAirPlayer](https://github.com/warren-bank/Android-ExoPlayer-AirPlay-Receiver) sender, and includes:
+* `ExoAirPlayerSenderActivity` is started when a video URL is watched using the [ExoAirPlayer](https://github.com/warren-bank/Android-ExoPlayer-AirPlay-Receiver) sender, and includes:
   - `WebView` that loads a single web page
     * URL of the web page depends on version of Android
       - Android 5.0 and newer